business owner. Single parent Foster mom. Renter. Nonprofit founder. Decades in the district.

 “Improving our quality of life starts with rebuilding our small business economy; keeping our parks and public spaces both safe and clean; planting trees for shade; and celebrating the art, music, creativity and cultural diversity that defines Council District 13.”

 Dylan’s track record proves she can deliver.
-She’s raised capital, managed complex operations, built coalitions across sectors, and created solutions that scale.
-Her experience and values point in the same direction: a Los Angeles that is safer, more prosperous, more beautiful, and more humane for the families, workers, and business owners who deserve a city that works.
+She knows how to raise capital, manage complex operations, build coalitions across sectors, and design solutions that scale.
+She is a single parent foster mom, longtime vegan, and animal rescuer.
+Her brother teaches at Los Angeles City College and her nephews are students there.
+Her work and values point in the same direction: a Los Angeles that is safer, more stable, more beautiful, and more prosperous for all people who live and work here.

 Subscribe to the newsletter